The Vital Role of Regular Eye Exams

-With regular eye exams the doctor can sometimes detect a problem before any noticeable symptoms begin to occur.
+With regular eye exams in Detroit, Michigan with our team, our eye doctors can sometimes detect a problem before any noticeable symptoms begin to occur.
 Eye exams are necessary to prescribe proper corrective lenses or contacts, but can also serve a more specialized purpose, such as determining eligibility for laser refractive surgery, or monitoring an eye condition.
 Regular eye exams are the key to preserving good vision for life.

 Common Tests & Evaluations during an eye exam

 Questions about a patient’s medical history and eye health history are asked by a technician and further more specific questioning is asked by the doctor.

 The doctor inspects all outward visible parts of the eye and surrounding tissue.

 The patient’s pupils will be inspected for equal size and regular shape along with how they react to light.

 Eye movement is checked in six directions (corresponding to the six extraocular muscles), as well as tracking a moving object (such as a pen).

 The patient covers one eye at a time, and with the other eye gazing straight ahead, identifies objects in peripheral vision (often simply the number of fingers the doctor is showing.)

 A common means of measuring visual acuity is the Snellen chart.
 This is a large card or projection with progressively smaller horizontal lines of random block letters.
 The test determines how well a patient can discern detail at a given distance.
 Patients taking this test will cover one eye and then read aloud the letters of each row, starting from the top.
 The smallest row that can be accurately read indicates the patient’s visual acuity in that eye.